drupal-composer/drupal-project/README.md

 ### How do I specify a PHP version?

-This project supports PHP 8.1 as minimum version (see [Environment requirements of Drupal 10](https://www.drupal.org/docs/system-requirements/php-requirements)), however it's possible that a `composer update` will upgrade some package that will then require PHP 8.1+.
+This project supports PHP 8.3 as minimum version (see [PHP requirements](https://www.drupal.org/docs/system-requirements/php-requirements)), however it's possible that a `composer update` will upgrade some package that will then require PHP 8.3+.

 To prevent this you can add this code to specify the PHP version you want to use in the `config` section of `composer.json`: